 Ships traveling the oceans will soon be required by the International Maritime Organization to have certified ballast water treatment systems in place to identify and combat the marine organisms that can live in water taken onboard a ship in one port, and later discharged in a new marine environment.
 These organisms can multiply rapidly, outpacing the growth of native species and causing havoc for fisheries, seabeds, and friendly organisms that routinely absorb other contaminates.
 Additionally international requirements specify that a third party analyze test data and certify that systems meet the latest standards.

-The California Maritime Academy has partnered with industry, government and research teams to create the first of its kind testing facilities, the Shipboard Ballast Water Treatment test facility aboard Cal Maritime's 500-foot Training Ship Golden Bear.
+Cal Maritime has partnered with industry, government and research teams to create the first of its kind testing facilities, the Shipboard Ballast Water Treatment test facility aboard Cal Maritime's 500-foot Training Ship Golden Bear.
 Available year round for testing, the Golden Bear is truly a unique environment for testing ballast water systems.

 The project allows the Golden Bear to function as a "plug-and-test" platform for research teams.
 Organizations can install their system in a standard 20-foot shipping container, using connection specifications provided by Cal Maritime to access ballast water tanks, electricity, and ancillaries.